Skip to article frontmatterSkip to article content

 return data, list_of_files

-2. Tropical cyclone tracks
+2. Tropical cyclone tracks and pressure reduced to mean sea level

 When using the ls() method, metadata from the header section of the BUFR we downloaded will be displayed.